Ann Marie Carlton: Career

 Prior to her doctorate, she was an environmental engineer with the United States Environmental Protection Agency in the agency's New York City-based second region.

 Following her PhD, she worked as a research physical scientist for the Air Resources Laboratory from 2006 to 2008 and as a physical scientist for the EPA Office of Research and Development from 2008 to 2010, both at the Research Triangle Park.

 Carlton returned to Rutgers in 2010 as an assistant professor in the department of environmental sciences.
 In 2016, she was hired as an associate professor in UCI's department of chemistry, being promoted to professor of chemistry in 2020.

 Carlton has been awarded dozens of federal grants in support of her research.
 She has published over 70 peer-reviewed scientific articles and has an h-index of 40 as of 2024.

 She was a member of the National Research Committee tasked with directing atmospheric chemistry research over the coming decades.
 She is an editor of Reviews of Geophysics and serves on the advisory board of the Royal Society of Chemistry’s Environmental Science: Atmosphere.

 Carlton was the elected co-chair of the Gordon Conference on atmospheric chemistry from 2021 until 2023.

 Recognition

 Carlton has won numerous awards and accolades during her career, including a 2017 ASCENT Award from the American Geophysical Union and was named a "Rising Star" by the American Chemical Society.
 She won the triennial Violet Diller Professional Excellence Award from Iota Sigma Pi in 2022.
 In 2024, she was elected fellow of the American Geophysical Union.
+In 2026, she was elected fellow of the American Association for the Advancement of Science.